crunchy-devops/jenkins-pic/README.md

 **DO NOT install any plugins now, we need a fresh install**

 ## Change admin password, get an API token, set timezone
-click on admin in a left upper right hand side of a screen
+click on admin in right hand side of a screen
 Hit configure
 select API Token , Add new token , give jetbrains name
 and Hit generate